taisei-project/taisei/doc/BUILD.rst

 Optional
 ''''''''

--  OpenSSL (for a better SHA-256 implementation; used in shader cache)
 -  SPIRV-Cross >= 2019-03-22 (for OpenGL ES backends)
 -  libshaderc (for OpenGL ES backends)
 -  `ANGLE <https://github.com/google/angle>`__ (useful for platforms with